rickybehrens/Code-quiz/README.md

 ## Quiz Info

 ```
+On the Home Page, you find a link in the upper left corner that will take you to the locally sotred highest scores.
+The timer which it's set at 0 seconds and a brief explanation on how to quiz works.

 The following quiz is formed by 5 questions about whale species.
 Each question will have 4 choices that appear in random order every time the quiz is started and there's only 1 correct answer.
+Once you click the "Start Quiz" button, the timer will go to 75 an will immediatelly start counting down to 0.
+At the same time, the first question will appear in your screen with the possible choices.

-Once the user has selected his choice, two things will happen:
+Once the user has selected his choice, the time will stop for 3 seconds and two actions will happen given if the selected button was the correct or incorrect answer:

     * Correct answer:   ** The button will have a green border around it
                         ** A sound will indicate that you've chosen correctly
                         ** The following word will appear below "CORRECT!!!"